-Fire Fighters may use sick leave in connection with for a personal illness or injury.
-Absent exigent circumstances, the ill or injured Fire Fighter shall notify the appropriate Battalion Chief on duty immediately after he/she they knows that s/he they will be absent on account of illness or injury.
+Fire Fighters may use sick leave for a personal illness or injury.
+Absent exigent circumstances, the ill or injured Fire Fighter shall notify the appropriate Chief on duty immediately after they know that they will be absent on account of illness or injury.